 Just because you have bad credit doesn't automatically count you out for an auto loan – as long as you're working with the right type of lenders.
 This usually means getting a loan from a subprime lender through a special finance dealership.

-Not all lenders can work with bad credit borrowers, and not all dealers that are signed up these lenders are easy to pick out of a crowd.
+Not all lenders can work with bad credit borrowers, and not all dealers that are signed up with these lenders are easy to pick out of a crowd.
 Here at Auto Credit Express, we can help with that, though.

-We work with a coast-to-coast network of special finance dealerships that have the lenders prepared to work with bad credit.
+We work with a coast-to-coast network of special finance dealerships that have lenders prepared to work with bad credit.
 We've been matching consumers with dealers for over 20 years, and we want to help you, too.